RuanCardoso/Omni-Networking-for-Unity/README.md

       <img src="icon.png" alt="OmniNet Logo" width="200" />
     </td>
     <td>
-      <h3>OmniNet - A Unity Framework for Multiplayer Game Development</h3>
+      <h3>OmniNet – High-Performance Multiplayer Framework for Unity</h3>
       <p>
-        OmniNet is a Unity framework created with a strong focus on achieving high performance in multiplayer game development.
+        <strong>OmniNet</strong> is a Unity networking framework designed for performance-critical multiplayer game development.
+Built to handle real-time communication efficiently, it leverages low-level memory optimizations and modern .NET features to ensure minimal overhead and maximum scalability.
       </p>
       <p>
-        <strong>Requirements:</strong> Unity 2021.3 or later.
-This version introduced .NET Standard 2.1 support, enabling modern features like <code>Span</code>, <code>Memory</code>, and <code>ArrayPool</code>.
-These are leveraged by OmniNet for maximum performance.
+        <strong>Requirements:</strong> Unity 2021.3 or newer.
+This version introduced support for .NET Standard 2.1, enabling advanced features such as <code>Span</code>, <code>Memory</code>, and <code>ArrayPool</code>, which are extensively used in OmniNet for optimal performance.
       </p>
       <p>
         <strong>Documentation:</strong>